An amazing family are taking on several challenges to raise money for Evelina London as a thank you for the care given

 ‘The knock-on effect of not having the stimulator was that his body went in to shock and his dystonia spiralled out of control,’ Georgie recalls.
 He had to be hospitalised as his organs started to shut down and he spent several months in intensive care.
 He had emergency surgery in December 2012 as intensive care were not able to control the extreme state of his dystonia through drugs and he was going to die.

 ‘The tireless and dedicated work of Dr Lin and the CMDS team together with PICU [the Paediatric Intensive Care Unit] and the Savannah nurses saved my son's life and very gradually Tommy started to calm and his body repaired itself,’ Georgie says.

 Tommy finally left Savannah ward in July 2013.
 ‘We have spent the last three years gradually rebuilding our son,’ Georgie says.
 ‘I made a promise to Tommy when we left the hospital that I would run a marathon to say thank you to the incredible people who work so tirelessly to help children like mine.
 I want to show maximum respect to my twins who I am humbled by every day for all that they go through with their bodies but still manage to laugh and smile.’

-Georgie is running the London Marathon with her sister Edwina, juggling her training with splitting her time between her children.
+Georgie ran the London Marathon with her sister Edwina.
+She had to juggle her training with splitting her time between her children.
 Since the new year, she’s spent a number of weeks with Alice in Evelina London being treated for various complications associated with her increased dystonia as well as a chest infection and strain of flu.

 And running isn’t the only challenge the family are taking on this year.

 We are just an ordinary family but with extraordinary children and I want people to understand more about dystonia and how it affects and impacts children like ours,’ says Georgie.
 ‘Without the extensive input of Dr Lin's team, I'm not sure where we would be now.’